linearmouse/linearmouse/Documentation/Configuration.md

 ## Button mappings

-Button mappings is a list that allows you to assign actions to buttons.
-For example, to open Launchpad when the wheel button is clicked, or to switch spaces when <kbd>command + back</kbd>
+Button mappings is a list that allows you to assign actions to buttons or scroll wheels.
+For example, to open Launchpad when the wheel button is clicked, or to switch spaces when
-or <kbd>command + forward</kbd> is clicked.
+<kbd>command + back</kbd> or <kbd>command + forward</kbd> is clicked.

 ### Basic example